Hand Injury Claims Specialists

 If you are making a personal injury claim, you may like to have the support of a solicitor.
 One of our solicitors could assist you with your case.
 They have experience with various types of personal injury claims, including those for hand injuries.

-Our solicitors generally offer their services under the terms of a type of No Win No Fee agreement called a Conditional Fee Agreement (CFA).
+Our solicitors generally offer their services under a specific No Win No Fee agreement, known as a Conditional Fee Agreement (CFA).

-When your solicitor provides their services under this type of arrangement, they won’t ask for any upfront or ongoing fees for their services.
+When your solicitor provides their services under this type of arrangement, they won’t ask for any fees for their services before or during the claims process.
 Furthermore, if your claim is not successful, you won’t be asked to pay them for the work they have done on your case.

 If your claim has a positive outcome, they will take a success fee from your compensation award.
 The percentage that a solicitor can take as a success fee is limited by the law.

-Please get in touch with our advisors if you have any questions.
+Please contact our advisors if you have any questions.
 They can assess whether you have valid grounds for a claim, and if you do, you could be connected to one of our solicitors.

 To speak to an advisor: